AABearBots/First-Closed-Doors-Competition/README.md

 This leaves the Dev Team free to focus in the creative side of things: coming up with and implementing a trading strategy.

-In its current version, the AA Platform provides an object (_platform_) containing several other objects:

-* _datasource_: preloads ready-to-consume data comprised of candlesticks and stair patterns;
-* _assistant_: opens, closes and moves positions;
-* _getPositions_: returns an array with the positions the bot has in the order book.

 There are three AACloud modules particularly significant to trading bots:

 * _Dependencies_: Your Trading Bot's config file contains a declaration of dependencies.
 Dependencies exist because trading bots use other bot's datasets or actions, or require certain data to be on a certain state.
 The dependencies module loads declared dependencies and passes them on to the bot through the Assistant module.